AhmadAzeez999/LED-Strips-Sign/README.md

-# LED Strips Sign
+# LED Strips Sign Board

 ## Overview
-The LED Strips Sign is a **web and remote-controlled scoreboard** powered by an **Arduino Mega**.
+The LED Strips Sign Board is a **web and remote-controlled scoreboard** powered by an **Arduino Mega**.
 It can display text and time, with a web interface for easy control and customization.

 ## Key Features
 - **Text Display** – Show messages on the scoreboard.